Yandex Salario Ingeniero de Software Full-Stack | RUB 2.62M-RUB 19.09M+ | Levels.fyi

-La compensación de Ingeniero de Software Full-Stack in Russia en Yandex va desde RUB 2.62M por year para G14 hasta RUB 19.09M por year para G19.
-El paquete de compensación year mediano in Russia totaliza RUB 4.26M.
+La compensación de Ingeniero de Software Full-Stack in Russia en Yandex varía de RUB 2.62M por year para G14 a RUB 19.09M por year para G19.
+El paquete de compensación mediano year in Russia totaliza RUB 4.26M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel